oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

 `javac --module-path <module_path> -d out *.java`

 Where <module_path> is timesten_home/install/lib/ttjdbc<jdk_version>.jar:<existing_path_to_modules>.
-The "-d" is necessary to build the module application in "out" directory.
-If you check the "out" directory you will find module-info.class and package directories.
-The module name, dependencies and exports are defined in module-info.java file (you need this to compile a module), and all java files you are going to compile into a module need package name as shown in java files ("jdbc.demo", "jms.demo" and "jakarta.jms.demo").
-For this demos when you want to **compile as a module application** you can use $CLASSPATH (set in **IMPORTANT PRE-REQUISITES** section) as your <module_path> to ensure all dependendies are imported as modules and have "out" directories of jdbc and jms demos included.
-When you make your own module application (not this demos) make sure to define your own module-info.java (module name, dependencies, exports, etc.) and name your packages accordingly.
+The "-d" option is necessary to build the module application in the "out" directory.
+The "out" directory contains module-info.class and package directories.
+The module name, dependencies, and exports are defined in module-info.java.
+All Java files compiled into the sample module need package names matching the sample source files, such as "jdbc.demo", "jms.demo", and "jakarta.jms.demo".
+For these samples, when you compile as a module application, you can use $CLASSPATH (set in **IMPORTANT PRE-REQUISITES**) as your <module_path> so dependencies and sample output directories are available as modules.
+When you build your own module application, define your own module-info.java and package names accordingly.

-**NOTE:** Since XLA does not support applications linked with a driver manager library or the client/server library, the asyncJMS and syncJMS demos cannot be compiled or run in client-only installations.
-Additionally, asyncJMS2 and syncJMS2 which are sample programs using Jakarta JMS rather than Javax JMS, require separate download of jakarta.jms.jar file.
-Once this jar file is downloaded, location to this jar will need to be added to environment variable CLASSPATH.
-Support for Jakarta JMS has been added to the TimesTen release from version 22.1.1.20.0 onward.
+**NOTE:** JMS/XLA samples have additional requirements.
+They cannot be compiled or run in client-only installations, and the Jakarta JMS variants (`asyncJMS2` and `syncJMS2`) require `jakarta.jms.jar` in `CLASSPATH`.

 ## How to run the sample JDBC programs